 Prerequisite: CS180: Introduction to Computer Graphics, or equivalent (e.g. CS280), or more advanced alternative (e.g. CS285).
 (Note, this course can be arbitrarily difficult if you haven't taken a Computer Graphics course previously.
 Courses in Computer Vision and Human-Computer Interaction will not help!)

 No TA for this class

 Mondays and Wednesdays

 There are no required textbooks for this course.
 Related papers will be available to download from this course website before lectures.

-Tomas Akenine-Möller et al., "Real-Time Rendering", 3rd or later edition.
-(Electronic version of the 4th edition is available in UCSB library.)
+Tomas Akenine-Möller et al., "Real-Time Rendering", 4th edition.
+(Recommended.
+Free electronic version of the 4th edition is available in UCSB library.)

 John Kessenich et al., "OpenGL Programming Guide: The Official Guide to Learning OpenGL", 8th or later edition.

 Eric Haines and Tomas Akenine-Möller et al., "Ray Tracing Gems".
 (Free electronic version is publicly available.)